gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getAppliedTheme
-Get applied theme for an application
+Get the theme currently applied to an application

 ```javascript
 // Promise